hortonworks/cloudbreak/docs/index.md

 `Description:` short description of your template

-`Instance type:` the Azure instance type to be used - we suggest to use at least small or medium instances
+`Instance type:` the Azure instance type to be used - we suggest to use at least D2 or D4 instances

 `Attached volumes per instance:` the number of disks to be attached